GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Related Work

 \section{Related Work}

-\textbf{Neural radiance field editing.} NeRF~\cite{mildenhall2021nerf} is primarily designed for novel view synthesis and has attracted significant attention due to its efficacy in reproducing our world~\cite{barron2021mip, barron2022mip, xu2022point, dai2023hybrid, fridovich2022plenoxels, muller2022instant, barron2023zip, pumarola2021d}.
-Considering the editing needs in NeRF, early works~\cite{wang2022clip, liu2021editing} attempted to modify the appearance and geometry of object-level NeRF using latent codes extracted from text prompts or RGB images.
-After this, Huang {\etal}~\cite{huang2022stylizednerf} proposed to stylize NeRF using pre-stylized 2D images for NeRF fine-tuning.
-Kobayashi {\etal}~\cite{kobayashi2022decomposing} made the editing semantic-driven by distilling semantic features into NeRF.
-To enable NeRF-based animation editing, recent works~\cite{yang2022neumesh, yuan2022nerf, bai2023learning} distilled NeRF onto the mesh and used it to animate the NeRF.
-Instead of editing the appearance and pose of content already in NeRF, Mirzaei {\etal}~\cite{mirzaei2023reference, mirzaei2023spin} proposed the inpainting NeRF task, which substituted regions of interest (ROI) of the NeRF with new content.
+\textbf{Neural radiance field editing.} NeRF~\cite{mildenhall2021nerf} is primarily designed for novel view synthesis and has attracted significant attention due to its efficacy in reproducing our world~\cite{barron2021mip, xu2022point, dai2023hybrid, fridovich2022plenoxels, muller2022instant}.
+Considering the editing demands in NeRF, several works~\cite{wang2022clip, liu2021editing, haque2023instruct, zhuang2023dreameditor, chen2023gaussianeditor} attempted to modify the appearance and geometry of NeRF using diffusion priors or latent codes extracted from text prompts or RGB images.
+Huang {\etal}~\cite{huang2022stylizednerf} proposed to stylize NeRF using pre-stylized 2D images for NeRF fine-tuning; Kobayashi {\etal}~\cite{kobayashi2022decomposing} made the editing semantic-driven by distilling semantic features into NeRF; and Haque {\etal}~\cite{haque2023instruct} realized instruction-based NeRF editing by using a fine-tuned instruction-based image editing model~\cite{brooks2022instructpix2pix} as the supervisor.
+Moreover, NeRFs can be distilled onto the surface of explicit 3D mesh~\cite{yang2022neumesh, yuan2022nerf, bai2023learning}, enabling interactive editing with people.
+Instead of editing the appearance and geometry of content already in NeRF, Mirzaei {\etal}~\cite{mirzaei2023reference, mirzaei2023spin} proposed the inpainting NeRF task, which substituted regions of interest (ROI) with new content.
 Specifically, they adopted a 2D image inpainting model~\cite{suvorov2021resolution} to fill masked regions.
 Subsequently, the inpainted content was distilled into NeRF by using inpainted images for fine-tuning.
-Although impressive results are displayed, their approach is unsuitable for scenes with large view changes.
-Unlike previous methods, our goal is to generate virtual objects directly in NeRFs and not be limited by view changes.
+Although impressive results have been delivered, their approach may struggle with scenes encountering drastic view changes.
+Unlike previous methods, we aim to generate virtual objects directly within the established scene's NeRF without being constrained by perspective changes.\\